 - 3-4 russet potatoes, sliced thin

-- 2-3 Tbsp Kerrygold unsalted butter, plus extra for greasing
+- 2-3 Tablespoons Kerrygold unsalted butter, plus extra for greasing

-- 1 lb bulk hot Italian sausage (or 4-5 links, casings removed)
+- 1 pound bulk hot Italian sausage (or 4-5 links, casings removed)

 - 1 cup shredded sharp cheddar cheese